department-of-veterans-affairs/vagov-content/pages/education/gi-bill/post-9-11/montgomery-gi-bill.md

 The Montgomery GI Bill for Active Duty military members (MGIB-AD/Chapter 30) is probably the most common GI Bill plan.
 This is the GI Bill plan you can buy into for $1,200 during basic training.
-You typically have 10 years to use your MGIB benefits after you separate from military service.
+You typically have 10 years to use your MGIB-AD benefits after you separate from military service.

 You can use your MGIB-AD benefits while you’re on active duty or after you separate.
-Unlike the Post-9/11 GI Bill, which pays the school or institution, the MGIB pays you directly.
+Unlike the Post-9/11 GI Bill, which pays the school or institution, the MGIB-AD pays you directly.
 Also unlike the Post-9/11 GI Bill, the MGIB-AD program does not give you a housing allowance.

 If you’re a trainee on active duty, you’ll be paid back for your tuition and fees.
 If you’re a trainee using military tuition